 As a reader exercise, find out why the column is invalid.

-So far you used aggregation functions with table columns as a single parameter.
+So far you used aggregate functions with table columns as a single parameter.
 Now it is time to use the functions with expressions based on several table columns.

 For a more complex query, suppose you want to obtain a metric called dollar per tree. here is the math calculation:

 dollar_per_tree = ( tons_produced * price_per_ton ) / number_of_trees